malinacrudu/join---A-social-network-app/README.md

 a request they sent.
 <img src="images/5.png" alt="Requests" />
 <img src="images/14.png" alt="My Requests" />
-The inbox ilustrates the messages a user received and they can reply to any message.
+The inbox ilustrates the messages an user received and they can reply to any message.
 If an user wants to send a message to multiple people at a time they can use the Compose message tab.
 <img src="images/6.png" alt="Inbox" />